artcom/artcom.github.io/_posts/2017-06-23-control-robots-via-hololens.md

 You can reread these heuristics [here](https://www.nngroup.com/articles/ten-usability-heuristics/).
-The controls of the Microsoft HoloLens might not fit those needs so far.
-But nevertheless I jumped into Unity and designed and application for my bachelors degree.
+The controls of the Microsoft HoloLens might not fit those needs so far, however I jumped into Unity and designed an application for my bachelor's degree.

 # Idea

-I asked my self: How will humans work together with robots in the near future?
+I asked myself: How will humans and robots work together in the near future?
-Will there be touchpads and controlsticks on remotes like today or will the way of interacting change completely with the rise of new technologies?
-And will humans be able to to adapt to this new way of interacting with machines?
+Will there be touchpads and control sticks like today or will the way of interacting change completely due to the rise of emerging technologies?
+Above all, will humans be able to adapt this new way of interacting with machines?

-So I thought let's determine this by creating a prototype and test the application with users in a thinkaloud test.
+To find answers, I decided to create a prototype and test the application with users in a thinkaloud test.